-Happy Chinese New Year, Happy 2006, and Welcome to the Winter Edition of our Newsletter!
+Welcome to the Spring Edition of our Newsletter!

-For more information about Alaska Center for Acupuncture, please visit our website at www.AlaskaAcupuncture.com .
+For more information about Alaska Center for Acupuncture, visit our website at www.AlaskaAcupuncture.com.
 Past copies of our newsletters are also available on the site.
-We welcome your comments and suggestions, so please also feel free to call us at 907-745-8688.
-Lastly, we encourage you to forward this newsletter to anyone you feel may benefit from the heath tips, wellness strategies and recipes that we share with you.
+We welcome your comments and suggestions, so feel free to call us at 907-745-8688.
+We also encourage you to forward this newsletter to anyone you feel may benefit from the heath tips, wellness strategies and recipes that we share with you.

 Kevin and Sam

 As many of you know, we write a column, called “Wellness from Within” for the Frontiersman newspaper about once every five weeks.
 In case you missed our most recent articles, please click on the links below to access them.

 Our next column will be appearing this Friday, June 2nd.